CodeYourFuture/Track-AI-Essentials/Roles/content/Roles/Candidate/index.md

 After your interview, consider and write down in your notebook:

-1. What questions did they ask that suprised you?
+1. What questions did they ask that surprised you?
 2. Could you have prepared better?
 3. What will you do differently next time?
 4. If you used AI to prepare, did it help?